sir-dunxalot/ember-tooltips/README.md

 Usually, you'll use the `event` option, which sets `showOn` and `hideOn` automatically, instead of this option.

-This opeion does not affect the event the tooltip hides on.
+This option does not affect the event the tooltip hides on.
 That is set by the [hideOn](#hide on) option.
 This will override [the event property](#event) in deciding when the tooltip is shown.

 #### `spacing`